luizfernandolj/mlquantify/docs/source/modules/mixture_models.rst

 **SORD (Sample Ordinal Distance)** is one of the dissimilarity functions that fall under the DyS framework, located at :class:`SORD`.

 SORD is notable for operating directly on **score samples (observations)** rather than discretized distributions (histograms).
 By eliminating the dependency on the number of bins, it seeks the minimum cost to transform a sample of scores into the weighted mixture sample.
-SORD provides an alternative that does not lose details after bin discretization [1]_.
+SORD provides an alternative that does not lose details after bin discretization [5]_.

 .. dropdown:: References

     ..
-[1] Maletzke, A., dos Reis, D., Hassan, W., & Batista, G. (2021).
+[5] Maletzke, A., dos Reis, D., Hassan, W., & Batista, G. (2021).
 Accurately Quantifying under Score Variability.
-    ..
-[2] Maletzke, A., dos Reis, D., Cherman, E., & Batista, G. (2019).
-DyS: A Framework for Mixture Models in Quantification. www.aaai.org